chamodi2001/MDCGunathilaka_MaterialBasedSizes/source code/10819486_SourceCode/README.txt

 * Run the application using Intelij IDEA or with mvn spring-boot:run.
 -------------------------------
 For Database connection,
-* Import the 'newsizedb' sql file to your MySQL database using MySQL workbench or localhost phpMyAdmin.
+* Import the 'newsqldb' sql file to your MySQL database using MySQL workbench or localhost phpMyAdmin.
 --------------------------------------------------------------------------------------------------------------------------------------------------------